Classification: Immunomodulatory Agent

 How to Take Lenalidomide

-Lenalidomide comes in a capsule and is should be taken with water once a day for 21 days, then 7 days off therapy before starting again.
+Lenalidomide is taken by mouth, in capsule form, with a dosing schedule to be determined by your provider.
+It can be taken with or without food.
 Take lenalidomide at around the same time every day.
 Swallow the capsules whole; do not break, chew or open the capsules.
 If you touch a broken capsule or come into contact with the medicine inside, wash the area with soap and water.

 If you miss a dose and it has been less than 12 hours since your regular dose time, take it as soon as you remember.
 If it has been more than 12 hours, skip the dose.
 Do not take 2 doses at once to make up for a missed dose.